fluent-cms/fluent-cms/doc/Concepts.md

 1. **Normal Attributes**: Simple fields that directly store data, similar to columns in a database table.
 2. **Lookup Attributes**: Represent many-to-one relationships, where an entity references a single instance of another entity.
-3. **Crosstable Attributes**: Represent many-to-many relationships, where an entity references multiple instances of another entity.
+3. **Junction Attributes**: Represent many-to-many relationships, where an entity references multiple instances of another entity.

 ### Entities and Database Tables
 - Direct Mapping: Often, each entity maps directly to a single database table.
 For example, a User entity might correspond directly to a Users table in the database.